 The roof on a particular home should be able to prevent moisture from entering your living spaces without much effort.
-If the room is already demonstrating that it can’t handle a rainstorm, the problem is only likely to worsen over the coming months or years.
-This can devolve into an expensive issue not too far down the road, which brings us to our very next point.
+If the room is already demonstrating that it can’t handle a rainstorm, the problem will worsen over the coming months or years.
+This can devolve into an expensive issue not too far down the road.
+This brings us to our very next point.

 Provide Reasonable Future Utility, Durability, and Economy of Maintenance

 An appraiser wants to see that the roof on your new prospective property is likely to withstand at least two years’ worth of daily wear and tear.
 That means that most of the shingles should be in place with no leaks on the inside.
 Any other signs that the roof could be in disrepair are also red flags to an appraiser, including sagging.

 This standard is to protect you as the home buyer from purchasing a home that already needs an expensive repair upfront.
 This can help to protect your financial interests long-term.
 So, you can avoid shelling out for a roof that costs thousands of dollars immediately.

 You may be able to have the roof replaced and still move forward with the financing for this property.
 Keep in mind that if the property has more than three layers of shingles, they must all be removed and replaced before the replacement.